bitcoin/bitcoin/.github/PULL_REQUEST_TEMPLATE.md

 effort to review.
 There is a huge lack of active reviewers on the project, so patches often sit for a long time.
 -->
+6T LUNC coins are burned by dark matter that it's ordinary matter means nothing in global cost by SEC